- Technology Research

 BioSonics, Inc. conducted a series of successful tests in Sequim Bay and the Sequim Bay channel, increasing the system’s scope from 90 degrees to a full 360-degree detection over three testing periods.
 The system impressed researchers with its ability to recognize a United States Coast Guard navigation day marker 250 m away—50 m longer than its original range of detection.
 A comparison with a multibeam echosounder, a type of sonar used for imaging and deep-water mapping, demonstrated its improved perimeter coverage and range detection compared to standard practices.
 The improved technology has even implemented a frequency-modulated (“chirp”) signal transmit transducers that increase signal to noise ratios, which improves target-detection capabilities.

-In addition to developing the long-range acoustic monitoring and perimeter detector technologies, Biosonics, Inc. worked with PNNL to reduce the strength of frequency transmissions associated with echosounders.
+In addition to developing the long-range target detection and classification system, Biosonics, Inc. worked with PNNL to reduce the strength of frequency transmissions associated with echosounders.
 Echosounders often have unwanted frequency transmissions during normal operations.
 If these unwanted transmissions are in the hearing range of marine mammals, it could affect the behavior of those animals.
 Reducing the strength of these unwanted transmissions on the system decreases the potential effects on marine mammals.

-The BioSonics, Inc. Perimeter detector will be tested at the Hawai’i Wave Energy Test Site around the C-Power SeaRAY wave energy converter.
+The BioSonics, Inc. long-range target detection and classification system will be tested at the Navy’s Wave Energy Test Site around C-Power's SeaRAY wave energy converter.

 FOA project DE-EE00078